sanshi0518/dagger/README.md

 ## dagger
 ======

-A collection of configuration files generators based on [Selmer](https://github.com/yogthos/Selmer), such as logstash.
+A collection of configuration file generators based on [Selmer](https://github.com/yogthos/Selmer), such as logstash.

 ## Usage